-Interested in serving as a Page?
-Learn how to apply!
+Interested in serving as a Senate Page?
+Click here to learn how to apply!

 Pages are sponsored by legislators and serve for one week during the legislative session, which runs January-April in odd numbered years and January-March in even numbered years.
 Pages spend their week learning about the legislative process while distributing materials throughout the Capitol Campus, assisting offices, delivering messages, working on the Senate Floor, and presenting the colors at the opening of the day's legislative session.
 Pages also spend time each day in Page School learning about all aspects of state government.

 It is an honor to be selected as a Senate page.
 If you are selected, you can look forward to a fun and educational experience that immerses you in the legislative process.

 The Senate Page Program welcomes students of all abilities and learning levels.
 We strive to create an environment that includes and respects cultural, racial, ethnic, sexual orientation, and gender identity diversity.
 To speak with Senate Page Program staff about accomodations or how we can help facilitate a positive paging expereince, please contact:

 Colleen Rust, Senate Civic Education Director